turing-system/pipeline/README.md

 # Get started
 This library is very simple.
-How have exemple usage in tests, and documentation directly in classes doctring.
+How have [exemples](https://github.com/turing-system/pipeline/blob/master/tests/test_pipeline.py) usage in tests, and documentation directly in classes doctring.

 You only need to check [`pipeline.pipeline.PipelineSpecification` and `pipeline.pipeline.Pipeline`](https://github.com/turing-system/pipeline/blob/master/src/pipeline/pipeline.py) to do your magic.